OleguerCanal/cpp-python_socket/README.md

 **IMPORTANT NOTE**: This is more an exercice for me to learn how to make installable packages than an actual useful repo.

-**IMPORTANT NOTE**: It is not finished, so expect errors, a lot of missing stuff and most of what is written here does not apply if you are reading from pipi.org.
-Will update soon.
+Also, it is not finished, so expect some errors and a lot of missing stuff.
+Anyway, it works so hey, why not use it if you need it :)

 # cpp_python_socket
 Simple TCP/IP socket comunication wrapper between c++ and Python for IPC.